AI-generated front profiles. Hidden ownership structures. Unregulated operators laser-focused on UK customers from outside the rules.

 And sometimes the weird ones are the most interesting.….

-Back in October 2020 when I was at Champion Tech, I put together a quick proof of concept to try to show my boss some stuff.
+Back in October 2020 when I was at Champion Tech, I put together a quick proof of concept to try to show my boss some stuff – an alternate branding with an idea of “levels” of sports platform features.

 That’s it.
-The idea didn’t fly, which was a pity.
+The idea didn’t fly, which was a pity, I kinda liked it and thought it had legs.

 Screenshot

-• It was two static html pages – maybe I should have added some server side stuff, maybe if I did it again I would.
+It was two static html pages – html and basic jquery – In retrospect I should have added some server side stuff, maybe if I did it again I would.

-• To be fair, I wish now that AI and cursor was a thing back then!
+To be fair, I wish now that AI and cursor was a thing back then, it would have been snazzier!

 Screenshot